aubrielee/aubrielee.github.io/eleventy.md

 * Take note of the **SSH/SFTP Information** section of your NFSN site information page.
 * Get a file transfer protocol (FTP) app.
 I won't say which I use, because it isn't accessible to screen readers.
 * Connect to your NFSN site using the FTP app.
-For Host, use **SSH/SFTP Hostname** from your NFSN site information page.
+For Host, use the **SSH/SFTP Hostname** from your NFSN site information page.
 For Username and Password, use the **Username** and **Password** from that page.
 For Port, use 22.
 * Once you're connected, your FTP app should show you a directory of files locally and files on NFSN.
 * Under the **public** folder of your NFSN site, upload the contents of your **eleventy-project** > **_site** subfolder.
 Don't upload the **_site** folder itself.
 At this point, you probably have only an index.html file.